LordNed/Winditor/docs/tutorials/basics/terminology.md

 ## Parameters

-Although parameters are unique to each actor in the game, there are some common parameter that tend to be implemented for many different actors:
+Although parameters are unique to each actor in the game, there are some common types of parameters that tend to be implemented for many different actors:

 * **Death Switch**: The enemy will set this switch when it dies.
 * **Enable Spawn Switch**: The enemy will initially not spawn in, but once something sets this switch, the enemy will start to spawn.